Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Standard D -multifiltrations -- examples and calculations

 \begin{example} Let the generating collection of $\Free$ be spanned by one symmetric binary operation $(-,-)$.
 That is, $(1,2)=(2,1)$ in terms of the shorthand notation of Example~\ref{Jarca je na chalupe.}.
-The free operad $\Free (3)$ has a basis consisting of $\X,\Y$ and $\Z$.
+Then $\Free (3)$ has a basis consisting of $\X,\Y$ and $\Z$.
 We easily verify that in~\eqref{V nedeli ma byt hrozna zima.}

 In contrast with the situation of Example~\ref{Jarca je na chalupe.}, the remaining pieces of the poset~\eqref{V nedeli ma byt hrozna zima.} are trivial,

 Indeed, by the saturation property,

 whereas the intersections on the right hand sides are all trivial by a simple linear algebra. \end{example}